antonfirsov/docs/2020/08-Aug/interop/interop.md

 The runtime distinguishes between COM objects by the value of the [`IUnknown`](https://docs.microsoft.com/windows/win32/api/unknwn/nn-unknwn-iunknown) interface exposed by each object.
 When getting an RCW for a COM object, the runtime will first check if an RCW already exists for that COM object identity.
 If an RCW already exists, that RCW will be reused; otherwise, a new RCW will be created.
 Similarly, the runtime maintains managed object identity.
 When getting a CCW for a managed object, the runtime will first check if there is already a CCW associated with that managed object.
 If a CCW already exists, that CCW will be used; otherwise, a new one will be created.

-With the `ComWrappers` API, the runtime will continue to handle ensuring that object identity is respected while allowing for integration - through the overrides of [`ComWrappers.CreateObject`](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.comwrappers.createobject) and [`ComWrappers.ComputeVtables`](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.comwrappers.computevtables) - at the point where it is determined a wrapper does need to be created.
+With the `ComWrappers` API, the runtime will continue to handle ensuring that object identity is respected while allowing for integration - through the overrides of [`ComWrappers.CreateObject`](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.comwrappers.createobject) and [`ComWrappers.ComputeVtables`](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.comwrappers.computevtables) - at the point where it is determined a wrapper needs to be created.
 For example, if there is a subclass of `ComWrappers` named `MyComWrappers` being used for RCW and CCW creation:

 ```C#
 var wrappers = new MyComWrappers();